ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/compiler_multiple_authors.md

 ###### Commit the merge

 After you merge the code, you have to commit it.
-This makes the join between two branches permanent.

-Once you commit, your Revisions pane will look something like this:
+This makes the joining of the two branches permanent.
+Once you commit, your Revisions pane looks something like this:

 <span class="images">![](images/commit_merge.png)<span>Viewing merged branches in the Revisions pane</span></span>